johny-b/llmcompare/README.md

 You can't now, but this could be quite easy to implement.
 Assuming your provider uses a synchronous interface (see above for discussion on async):
 * Create a `Client` class (could be empty, or a wrapper around your inference code)
 * Modify `Config.client_for_model` such that it returns object of that class for your model
-* Modify `llmcompare.runner.chat_completion.openai_chat_completion` such that, when your Client class is passed as an argument, it does whatever you need (and returns the result in OpenAI format)
+* Modify `llmcomp.runner.chat_completion.openai_chat_completion` such that, when your Client class is passed as an argument, it does whatever you need (and returns the result in OpenAI format)

 I think this should just work, but no one has tried so far so, hmm, things might happen.

 ### Plots

 I usually use `.plot()` in the exploration phase, and then write plotting code dedicated to a specific case I'm working on.
 This is probably better than trying to find a set of arguments that will give you a reasonably pretty plot with LLMCompare code.
-You'll find standalone plotting functions in `llmcompare.question.plots`.
+You'll find standalone plotting functions in `llmcomp.question.plots`.

 Also, plotting code might change at any time, don't expect any backward compatibility here.

 ### Utils

-There are some standalone functions in `llmcompare.utils` that I often find useful: `write_jsonl`, `read_jsonl`, `get_error_bars`.
+There are some standalone functions in `llmcomp.utils` that I often find useful: `write_jsonl`, `read_jsonl`, `get_error_bars`.

 ### Planned changes

 1. Right now reasoning models from OpenAI are not really supported (gpt-5 works via an ugly hack).
 This will be improved **soon**.
-2. I will probably add my helper code for OpenAI finetuning, as an standalone element of the library (`llmcompare/finetuning`).
+2. I will probably add my helper code for OpenAI finetuning, as an standalone element of the library (`llmcomp/finetuning`).

 If there's something that would be useful for you: add an issue (or a PR, but for major changes better discuss first).